poorlyordered/HomeSchool/cline_docs/techContext.md

    - Check for expired tokens
    - Verify email templates in Supabase dashboard
    - Test authentication flow in incognito mode
+   - For invitation issues:
+     - Check browser console for detailed error logs
+     - Verify the student exists in the database
+     - Ensure the current user has permission to invite others for the student
+     - Check for existing invitations with the same email, student, and role
+     - Verify RLS policies are correctly configured for invitations table

 5. **Test Failures After File Reorganization**
    - Check import paths in test files